Clery Act Compliance

 Campus Security Authority (“CSA”): Identified individuals and groups of individuals and organizations specified in the Clery Act and associated with a university campus, including: (1) the Indiana University Police Department (IUPD); (2) individual(s) who have responsibility for campus security, but who are not affiliated with IUPD; (3) any individual or organization specified in the security and safety policy statements as an individual or organization to which students and employees should report criminal offenses; and (4) any official of the campus who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings, and who has the authority and the duty to take action or respond to particular issues on behalf of the campus.
 When acting within the scope of their official responsibilities, Pastoral Counselors, Professional Counselors, and uncertified persons who are acting under the supervision of an exempt counselor, are not CSAs.

-Clery Act Crimes: Certain crimes specified in the Clery Act, and further described in Appendix A, on which each campus will compile statistics of reports made to campus IUPD, CSAs, and local law enforcement.
+Clery Act Crimes: Certain crimes specified in the Clery Act, and further described in Clery Act Crimes section above, on which each campus will compile statistics of reports made to campus IUPD, CSAs, and local law enforcement.

 Daily Crime Log: The required Federal Clery Crime log maintained by IUPD at each campus of all alleged criminal incidents reported to IUPD having occurred within Clery geography.